 The document covers API specifications for desktop/Mobile App clients.
 RTC applications hosted on EnableX platform runs natively on supported set of web browsers without any additional plugin downloads.

-The documentation describes the application-level interfaces with example links in GitHub on how these interfaces can be called to create embedded video enterprise-grade solutions with ease.
+The documentation describes the application-level interfaces with example links in GitHub on how these interfaces can be called to create embedded enterprise-grade video solutions with ease.

 Application Workflow using EnableX

-Your Application Server will make use of the EnableX Server API to authenticate your Application to provision, create and monitor hosted RTC Applications.
+Your Application Server will make use of the EnableX Server API to authenticate your Application to provision, create, and monitor hosted RTC Applications.
 Your Application Server acts as a single-entry point to access EnableX Platform using Server API.

 Client End Application

-The Client Application runs on Web Browser or Mobility Devices.
-It needs to make use of EnableX Client Toolkits/SDKs (Available for Web, iOS, Android and React Native) to establish a RTC session with EnableX Platform.
+The Client Application runs on Web Browser or Mobile Devices.
+It needs to make use of EnableX Client Toolkits/SDKs (Available for Web, iOS, Android and React Native) to establish an RTC session with EnableX Platform.
 The first step is for the Client Application to obtain a token via the Application Server.
 The token is used by the Client Application to get authenticated and connected to an EnableX Room to begin a RTC session.

 - Web Toolkit: To build Web Browser based End Point Applications.